thewizardplusplus/biohazardcore/README.md

     - storing:
       - primary field settings;
       - movable field part settings;
+  - cell classification:
+    - storing:
+      - old cells (those that are presented in the primary field, but not presented in the movable field part);
+      - new cells (those that are presented in the movable field part, but not presented in the primary field);
+      - intersection between the primary field and the movable field part;
 - creating a field by its settings:
   - random filling of the generated field;
 - game business logic: